e-hat/plume/README.md

 Otherwise, if compiling for ARM, the TAC IR virtual registers get mapped to physical registers or stack memory.
 This is called register allocation, or RegAlloc in the codebase.
+At the moment, it just spills everything to the stack.

 Then, this TAC gets emitted as textual ARM assembly.

 Then, it gets linked against `libc` by compiling with `gcc` for ARM.
-Pretty mmuch none of this has been implemented yet.

-To compile an ARM binary, you'll need `arm-linux-gnueabihf-gcc`.
+To compile an ARM binary, you'll need `arm-linux-gnueabihf-gcc` (or at least that's how I do it).
 Then, run the
 following:
 ```bash
 $ chmod u+x compile-arm.sh
 $ ./compile-arm.sh <plumefile>
 ```

+If you have your own ARM linker setup you can use that instead.

 ## Roadmap